Nawab

 "Nawab" usually refers to males and literally means Viceroy; the female equivalent is "Begum" or "Nawab Begum".
 The primary duty of a Nawab was to uphold the sovereignty of the Mughal emperor along with the administration of a certain province.

-The title of "nawabi" was also awarded as a personal distinction by the paramount power, similar to a British peerage, to persons and families who ruled a princely state for various services to the government of British India.
+The title of "nawabi" was also awarded as a personal distinction by the paramount power, similar to a British peerage, to persons and families who ruled a princely state for various services to the Government of India.
 In some cases, the titles were also accompanied by jagir grants, either in cash revenues and allowances or land-holdings.
 During the British Raj, some of the chiefs, or sardars, of large or important tribes were also given the title, in addition to traditional titles already held by virtue of chieftainship.

-The term "Zamindari" was originally used for the subahdar (provincial governor) or viceroy of a subah (province) or regions of the Mughal empire.
+The term "Zamindari" was originally used for the subahdar (provincial governor) or viceroy of a subah (province) or regions of the Mughal Empire.